JulieW23/GradApp/deliverables/user_stories.md

 * As a parent, I want the parents of other children in my child's class to be able to communicate with me without having to share my contact details, so that I can protect my privacy, and so that I can keep this communication separate from other communication in my life.

+* As a parent, I want to build a connection with my kids' teachers so that I know I am leaving my kids to someone I can trust to care for them.

 # Teacher User Stories
 * As a teacher, I want my students' parents to be aware of what their children are doing and learning at school, so that they can reinforce their children's learning at home.